Home ยป Dinner ยป Traditional Irish Lamb Stew

 For years, I served corned beef and cabbage, always a favorite, and then to mix it up a bit, we began serving salmon, always a traditional Irish choice.

-But for some reason, lately, our son begins to crave Irish Lamb Stew on the 17th of March.
-For the last several years — and I see no sign of it stopping.
+But for some reason, our son has been craving Irish Lamb Stew on the 17th of March for the last several years—and I see no sign of it stopping.

-It may be the idea that this stew bubbled in Irish cauldrons for centuries — or it may be our Celtic music and dancing that adds to our fun — or it may be the accompanying
+It may be the idea that this stew bubbled in Irish cauldrons for centuries, or it may be our Celtic music and dancing that add to our fun, or it may be the accompanying.

 • Onions, thickly sliced